NCBI-Codeathons/ElasticBLAST-CoFest-BOSC-2021/README.md

-# Welcome to the ElasticBlast CoFest Page for BOSC 2021
+# ElasticBLAST at the BOSC CollaborationFest 2021

+This repository contains the ElasticBLAST resources for the BOSC CollaborationFest 2021.